Early History of the Church of the Atonement

 Pridmore's proposed design 1919-1920

 In 1919, the church was enlarged to the form we see today.
-The designer was the local architect, John C. Pridmore, a longtime member of the parish.
+The designer was the local architect, John E. O. Pridmore, a longtime member of the parish.

 Pridmore was active in architectural practice over a period of fifty years, and while he designed varied types of buildings, was best known for his church and theatre work.
 Some notable Chicago examples of his work are the old Cort Theatre (demolished), The Vic, Princess,